Judging committee

 Sunand Prasad is a principal at Perkins&Will.
 While designing across several sectors, he has been consistently engaged in healthcare and sustainability for four decades.
 At the core of his architectural practice, alongside interdisciplinary collaboration, Sunand holds a passionate belief that expertise and aesthetic judgement are most effective in creating truly successful environments when they are catalysed by the everyday experience of people.

-Sunand has been active in the wider built environment industry, particularly championing low-carbon, regenerative design, and since 2020, as chair of the UK Green Building Council.
-He was president of the Royal Institute of British Architects (RIBA) from 2007 to 2009, campaigning for action on climate change.
-He was founding member of the UK Government’s Commission for Architecture & the Built Environment; a London Mayor’s design advocate; a trustee of the Centre for Cities; and chair of the Trustees of Article 25, the humanitarian architecture charity.
+Sunand has been active in the wider built environment industry, particularly championing low-carbon, regenerative design, and until recently, as chair of the UK Green Building Council.
+He was President of the Royal Institute of British Architects (RIBA) from 2007 to 2009, campaigning for action on climate change.
+He was founding member of the UK Government’s Commission for Architecture and the Built Environment; a London Mayor’s design advocate; a trustee of the Centre for Cities; and Chair of the trustees of Article 25, the humanitarian architecture charity.
 He currently chairs the Editorial Board of the Journal of Architecture and the External Advisory Board of TRUUD, a major research project on the fundamental links between health and urban development.
 He has written widely on architecture, sustainability and healthcare design, such as the book 'Changing Hospital Architecture'.

 Prof Jeremy Myerson